Parkour is not a sport, it's a movement art

-However, it is important to note that parkour is not just about physical capacity; it is also about mental agility.
+However, it's important to note that parkour isn't just about physical capacity; it's also about mental agility.
 Practitioners of parkour, known as traceurs (for men) and traceuses (for women), learn to see their surroundings in new ways and develop problem-solving and quick thinking alongside physical prowess.

 Training and techniques

 Parkour training typically involves conditioning, strength training and technique training to prepare the body for the demanding physical challenges of the sport.
-Basic movements such as climbing, jumps and rolls are fundamental, but more advanced techniques such as precision jumps, kong vault (a type of hands-first jump) and wall runs can also be part of a traceur's repertoire.
+Basic movements like climbing, jumps and rolls are fundamental, but more advanced techniques like precision jumps, kong vault (a type of hands-first jump) and wall runs can also be part of a traceur's repertoire.

-Since its creation, parkour has spread globally and has become a recognized and respected discipline.
+Since its inception, parkour has spread globally and become a recognized and respected discipline.
 It's also made its way into pop culture, with prominent appearances in movies, TV shows, and video games.

 Many cities now have parkour parks and facilities, and it has also been included in many schools' physical education programs.
 However, despite its increasing mainstream popularity, parkour is still very true to its core philosophy of freedom, creativity and self-discipline.

 In short, parkour is a unique and inspiring discipline that challenges both body and mind.
-It is a way of engaging with the world that promotes both physical fitness and mental agility, while fostering a deep understanding of our own limitations and potential.
+It's a way of engaging with the world that promotes both physical fitness and mental agility, while creating a deep understanding of our own limitations and potential.